UseNineteen/nineteen/README.md

 Email [Ted Pollari](mailto:ted@pollari.org?subject=Nineteen%20Help) and/or [Kim Erwin](mailto:kerwin@id.iit.edu?subject=Nineteen%20Help),
 the creators of Nineteen -- We'd also love to hear how you're using Nineteen, if it's useful for you!

+## A Note of Thanks
+Nineteen started out as a graduate project of Ted Pollari's while he was at the [Illinois Tech Institute of Design](http://id.iit.edu), under the guidance of Kim Erwin with additional support fom Matt Mayfield.

+In 2015, The Knight Foundation generously provided a grant from the Knight Prototype Fund which paid for a complete rewrite of the app.
+We are deeply indebted to them for their generous support.

+Lastly, Nineteen wouldn't be what it is without significant efforts from the following Institute of Design Students:
+Courtney Garland, David LaPorte, Brewer Palmer, and Mark Supert.